fujita-y/digamma/README.md

 R7RS/R6RS Scheme Implementation derived from Ypsilon ([fujita-y/ypsilon](https://github.com/fujita-y/ypsilon)).

-Digamma implements mostly concurrent garbage collector that achieves a remarkably short GC pause time and the best performance in parallel execution.
+Digamma implements mostly concurrent garbage collector that achieves a remarkably short GC pause time, separate compilation thread to incrementally generate native code in background, on the fly FFI by using LLVM.

-Digamma virtual machine supports native thread to execute arbitrary scheme code in parallel.
-Each execution thread have own GC thread run independently from others.
-For example, when applying parallel map to 4 elements, digamma starts new 8 native threads running simultaneously (program x 4 + GC x 4).

-Digamma uses a separate compilation thread to incrementally generate native code for scheme procedures in background.

-Digamma implements FFI with LLVM by generating native thunk on the fly.
+Digamma is an experimental work and may change its design significantly.

 See [LICENSE](https://github.com/fujita-y/digamma/blob/master/LICENSE) file for terms and conditions of use.